Located in the Otago region

 These recreation areas offer excellent rock climbing opportunities.
 There is easy access to both from the Matukituki Valley Road.

-Rock fall in this area is a natural part of the landscape and is an ever present risk at Roadside Reserve; visitors need to make their own hazard assessment at each visit to this and other rock climbing areas in this region.
+Rock fall in this area is a natural part of the landscape and is an ever present risk at Roadside Reserve.
+You need to make your own hazard assessment at each visit to this and other rock climbing areas in this region.